 Unless you’re Joanna Gaines, the prospect of updating and prepping your home for sale can seem daunting.
 All those little repairs you were happy to postpone for another day (or year) may seem like glaring problems to a buyer once your home is on the market.
 So, what to do?
 Option one is to hope you luck into a buyer who will see your home not as it is now, but for what it could be.
 Option two is to put some money and time into a few repairs that will help get your home market-ready.
-Although the latter option may seem like a lot of hassle, it can translate to serious money — nearly a quarter of sellers who do home improvements sell their home above list price, compared to just 16% of sellers who don’t according to Zillow’s 2018 Consumer Report.
+Although the latter option may seem like a lot of hassle, it can translate to serious money — nearly a quarter of sellers who do home improvements sell their home above list price.

 Thankfully, you don’t have to spend months (or many thousands of dollars) with a contractor to get your home ready — many small DIY home improvements can yield big returns on closing day.
 Here’s a look at five of the best.